khaleahcia/codecademy/README.md

 Syllabus topics are Manipulation, Queries, Aggregate Functions, and Multiple Tables.
 Earned a certificate of completion on March 26, 2023.
 *******************************

+**Manipulation**
+Learn how to use SQL to access, create, and update data stored in a database.

+1. Create a Table
+In this project, you will create your own friends table and add/delete data from it!
+The instructions provided are a general guideline.
+Feel free to add more columns, insert more data, and create more tables.
+After completing the instructions for each Task below, click the “Save” button to check your progress.
+If nothing populates in the “Query Results” tab to the right, double-check your work for syntax errors.